 Students whose majors do not require calculus have other options for fulfilling the MQR or SMR requirement, including the following courses:

 For students who expect to take no more than two semesters of math, two semesters of calculus are usually not the best choice.
-A broader view of the subject can be gained from one semester of calculus and one of the courses listed in the table above.
+A broader view of the subject can be gained from one semester of calculus and one of the alternative courses listed above.

 Students who find mathematics to be especially challenging may benefit from taking a course during summer session, when attention can be focused on a single course.